isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

   - title: Attractions
     content:  |
-      Attractions operators are to comply to measures stipulated in this [document](/images/guides/STB Advisory for safe resumption of business for attractions.pdf){:target="_blank"} [last updated on 5 May 2021].
+      Attractions operators are to comply to measures stipulated in this [document](/images/guides/AttractionAdvisory.pdf){:target="_blank"} [last updated on 14 May 2021].
 You can also refer to the Singapore Tourism Board [website](https://www.stb.gov.sg/content/stb/en/media-centre/media-releases.html){:target="_blank"}.

   - title: Built environment
     content:  |